-Beautiful and tasty, this Apple Cranberry Tart is the perfect holiday dessert.
+Beautiful and tasty, this Apple Cranberry Tart is the perfect Sunday or holiday dessert.

-Don here, telling you about a delicious fall Apple Cranberry Tart.
-One day as I was driving home from work listening to NPR, Carla Hall was a guest talking about her cranberry and apple tart.
+One day as I was driving home from work listening to NPR.
+Carla Hall was a guest talking about her Apple Cranberry Tart.
 It sounded delicious so when I got home I downloaded the recipe (here’s the original recipe) and, of course, had to make it.
 And it was SO worth it.
 It’s terrific for a special occasion.

 Make Time for This Tart